rohe/oictest/doc/howto.rst

 information.

 If it doesn't, you have enter all the information by hand.
-The format is the same as in
-http://openid.net/specs/openid-connect-discovery-1_0-07.html
-with one exception and that is that all the endpoints are collected in a dictionary, like this::
+The format for this is the same as in http://openid.net/specs/openid-connect-discovery-1_0-07.html with one exception and that is that all the endpoints are collected in a dictionary, like this::